Set Up Managed Services

 Create a service

-- In the sidebar, click Services
+In the sidebar, click Services.

-- Click Create Service
+Click Create Service.

-- Select the service type
+Select the service type (PostgreSQL, Redis, MongoDB, or S3 Storage).

-- Enter a name and adjust parameters if needed
+Enter a name and adjust parameters if needed.

 From the API